nqrduck/nqrduck/README.md

 ## Contributing: Developing NQRduck modules
 A template module is provided [here](https://github.com/nqrduck/nqrduck-module).
 It is a good starting point for developing new modules.

+If you want to contribute to the core, please add an issue or a pull request :).